tstephen/wp-rest-forms/readme.txt

 == Creating a form ==

 Once installed you will see a menu entry in the WordPress dashboard named 'Omny Link Forms'.
 This allows you to create a form as a custom page type.
 In essence, these forms are simply HTML 5 forms with some shortcuts triggered by adding the 'decorate' class to input tags.

 There are two 'helpers' to assist with building the form fields:

+* 'Pre-defined fields' palette: This allows you to use fields known to the Omny Link server directly, simply choose the field you want and click 'Add control'.
+* 'Custom fields' palette: For all other fields, you will need to specify several characteristics in the provided fields.

+Be aware that the form does not render exactly as it will on the site within the design editor, so it is advisable to embed the form into a page ealry so that you can see how it truly appears.

+== Embedding a form into a post or page ==

+There are two 'helpers' to assist with building the form fields: